-A conviction for domestic violence can have serious consequences and it’s best to talk with an experienced Sacramento criminal lawyer who can help with your case specifically, call our office for consultation today.
+A conviction for domestic violence can have serious consequences and it’s best to talk with an experienced Sacramento domestic violence attorney who can help with your case specifically, call our office for consultation today.

 California’s definition of “domestic violence” is broad.
 The Penal Code defines it as “abuse committed against an adult or a minor who is a spouse, former spouse, cohabitant, former cohabitant, or person with whom the suspect has had a child or is having or has had a dating or engagement relationship.”

 An arrest for domestic violence can lead to a multitude of legal issues.